 Do I need a medical care provider if I have a doula?

 Doula’s and midwives, although commonly confused, are very different.
 A Doula cannot offer any sort of medical assistance.
 She is there for your emotional, physical, educational, and spiritual assistance as an advocate for you and your needs.
+Check out my first blog on what a doula is, to understand if this is something you want to better your birth.
 I will not go to a birth if there is no medical care provider as that puts me in a very bad spot legally.
 So yes, you must have another care provider.

 Is Glory Birth Affordable?